1985–86 Hartford Whalers season: Offseason

-At the 1985 NHL Entry Draft held at Maple Leaf Gardens in Toronto, Ontario, the Hartford Whalers selected defenseman Dana Murzyn from the Calgary Wranglers of the WHL with their first round, fifth overall draft pick.
+At the 1985 NHL entry draft held at Maple Leaf Gardens in Toronto, the Hartford Whalers selected defenseman Dana Murzyn from the Calgary Wranglers of the WHL with their first round, fifth overall draft pick.
 In 72 games with the Wranglers, Murzyn scored 32 goals, 92 points and accumulated 233 penalty minutes during the 1984–85 season.
 In eight playoff games, Murzyn had a goal and 12 points.
 Some other notable picks by the Whalers included goaltender Kay Whitmore from the Peterborough Petes in the second round, and right winger Shane Churla from the Medicine Hat Tigers in the sixth round.

 On September 19, the Whalers signed free agent center John Newberry.
 In 16 games with the Montreal Canadiens during the 1984–85 season, Newberry had four assists.
 With the Sherbrooke Canadiens of the AHL, Newberry scored 23 goals and 63 points in 58 games.

 Hartford acquired defenseman Tim Bothwell in a trade with the St. Louis Blues on October 4, as the Whalers sent cash to the Blues to complete the trade.
 Bothwell scored four goals and 26 points in 79 with the Blues during the 1984–85 season.
 He also had a +27 rating, and over the past two seasons, Bothwell was a +49.

 Three days later, on October 7, Hartford traded defenseman Chris Kotsopoulos to the Toronto Maple Leafs in exchange for left winger Stew Gavin.
 Gavin scored 12 goals and 25 points in 73 games with Toronto in 1984–85.
 In 268 career games to date, Gavin scored 34 goals and 82 points since beginning his career in the 1980–81 season.